bbsmithy/bsmithdev-static/src/posts/lessons-learnt-working-on-side-projects.md

 ### Refactor early and often

 Theres a famous saying that I think is sometimes misinterpreted "Move fast and break things".
 This does not mean write shite code!
 You can write good code really quickly if you make the extra effort to refactor often.
 If you write something just to get it working thats grand, but once it's working don't just leave that there tidy it up!
 This will make your project feel like a sturdy ship moving forward rather than a stack of dinner dishes you're struggling to keep stable.
-This will also prevent any developers you hire in the future from resenting you for creating a bad codebase, and will speed up any new features they look to implement.
+This will also make developers you hire in future enjoy working in your codebase, and will speed up any new features they look to implement.

 ### No Zero Days